June 2, 1936 – December 13, 2001

 Scroll down to see more pictures from our trip to Bermering as well as a complete transcription of the letters my grandfather wrote to my grandmother.

-Click here to access Letters from the War: Doug Eastham to Margaret Britton Eastham December 1941 to February 1944.
+Click on this link to access Letters from the War: Doug Eastham to Margaret Britton Eastham December 1941 – February 1944.

 “While I appreciated [my family], I took them so much for granted and thought I would have them with me forever.